Power Pages Portals

 TIP The

-column provides Keyfax results in JSON form.
-If you prefer to work with JSON you may wish to monitor for changes on thekeyfax_json
+keyfax_jsoncolumn provides Keyfax results in JSON form.
+If you prefer to work with JSON you may wish to monitor for changes on thekeyfax_jsoncolumn and not thekeyfax_xmlcolumn.

 The above trigger is shown below...